Harlem512/rm-mod-database/README.md

 ![Gimmick](assets/gimmick.png)

 Aprils Fools joke mod for 2025.
 Replaces (most) movement upgrades with additional mid-air jumps and forces the player to use the bolt caster.

+# Speedrun Timer Control

+Lets you turn the speedrun timer on for normal mode and disable the timer when playing Fern speedrun mode using an icon on the pause menu.